-While most other huskies get along with labradors, your husky might not.
-The only way you’ll know is by having some real interaction in some doggy playgroups, or at your local park where there are other dogs.
+For example, while most huskies get along with labradors, there’s still a chance that your husky might just have something against labs… The only way you’ll know is by having some real interaction in some doggy playgroups, or at your local park where there are other dogs.

 Doggy playgroups are becoming more and more popular every year.
 They’re awesome for building socializing skills and they provide extremely valuable mental stimulation.

 You can find out if there are any doggy playgroups near to you with a quick Google search.
 If none appear in your local area, search for local dog parks as an alternative.